“Hence, let us go out to Him outside the camp, bearing His reproach” (Hebrews 13:13).

 It’s an ideal metaphor, one that speaks to our situation perfectly.

-–Woe to the man or woman of God who longs to be accepted by the world, as well as the one who feels a failure because the world does not recognize his name and honor him.
+Woe to the man or woman of God who longs to be accepted by the world.

-–Woe to the minister who gets off on compliments from unbelievers, saves complimentary notes from outsiders, and feels affirmed by public acclaim.
+Woe to the minister who gets off on compliments from unbelievers.

-–Woe to the preacher who orders his sermons and selects his topics by what will impress his carnal friends.
+Woe to the preacher who orders his sermons and selects his topics by what will please his unbelieving friends.

-–Woe to the pastor who shies away from certain subjects clearly taught in the Word because people would not like it.
-Someone might think he is a fundamentalist.
+Woe to the pastor who shies away from certain subjects clearly taught in the Word because people would turn against him.

-Final note: Anyone thinking we are insinuating that many disciples of Jesus Christ refuse to take a stand against subjects like abortion, same sex marriage, the gay lifestyle, sexual freedom, and do-as-you-please morality out of a fear of criticism from the unbelieving world is exactly right.
-That is precisely what we are saying.
+Final note: Anyone who thinks we are insinuating that many disciples of Jesus Christ refuse to take a stand against subjects like abortion, same sex marriage, the gay lifestyle, sexual freedom, and do-as-you-please morality out of a fear of criticism from the unbelieving world is exactly right.

-Many a minister who may have been truly saved and wants to love and honor Christ has caved in to the world because they want the approval of the cool crowd.
-They shy away from bearing the shame of the Lord Jesus which would come from associating with His less trendy followers.
+I am completely convinced that many liberal ministers (and others) who may have been truly saved and in their heart of hearts want to love and honor Christ have caved in to the world because they want the approval of the cool crowd.
+They shy away from bearing the shame of the Lord Jesus by identifying with His less trendy followers.

 God help us.